-This article is part of ProgrammableWeb's series on Crytocurrency and Blockchain.
-Please check out our articles on Ethereum, an overview of the businesses providing tools and services to the blockchain world and a case study on Ripple.
+This article is part four of ProgrammableWeb's series on Crytocurrency and Blockchain.
+In part three we looked at whether a market for businesses providing tools and services (such as APIs) to the blockchain world thrive.

 Looking back on ProgrammableWeb's series on cryptocurrency and blockchain technologies from the developer and API points of view, we now have a sense of the various components and business opportunities within the various cryptocurrency ecosystems.
 Now, let's take a look at a small handful of typical APIs across those ecosystems.

 Before we start, it's worth noting that ProgrammableWeb maintains the worlds largest independent directory of public APIs and associated software development kits (SDKs).
 As ProgrammableWeb discovers new cryptocurrency APIs and SDKs, we'll be looking to keep the cryptocurrency and blockchain API categories within our directories as up to date as possible.
 Considering the pace of evolution in this space, with both successes and failures, these categories are anything but static.

 Coindesk is one of the most popular sources for information on the cryptocurrency market, providing up-to-date prices for Bitcoin, Ethereum, and other popular cryptocurrencies.
 It's also a highly popular source of news in the cryptocurrency space.